 This report provides a summary of decommissioning of commercial nuclear facilities in the United States.
-Its purpose is to provide a reference document that summarizes the U.S Nuclear Regulatory Commission's (NRC) decommissioning activities in fiscal year (FY) 2012, including the decommissioning of complex materials sites, commercial reactors, research and test reactors, uranium recovery facilities, and fuel cycle facilities.
+Its purpose is to provide a reference document that summarizes the U.S Nuclear Regulatory Commission's (NRC) decommissioning activities in fiscal year (FY) 2013, including the decommissioning of complex materials sites, commercial reactors, research and test reactors, uranium recovery facilities, and fuel cycle facilities.
 As such, this report discusses current progress and accomplishments of the NRC's Comprehensive Decommissioning Program, provides information supplied by Agreement States on decommissioning in their States, and identifies key Decommissioning Program activities that the staff will undertake in the coming year.
-The information contained in this report is current as of September 30, 2012.
+The information contained in this report is current as of September 30, 2013.

 Approximately 10 years ago, the Division of Waste Management and Environmental Protection (DWMEP) began an effort to enhance the effectiveness of the NRC's Decommissioning Program.
 These enhancements included several initiatives: upgrading the resources available for decommissioning; developing, updating, and consolidating all guidance associated with decommissioning into a concise NUREG guidance document, NUREG-1757, "Consolidated Decommissioning Guidance;" developing metrics to track staff and licensee activities; establishing a proactive communication approach with licensees to facilitate decommissioning; and developing an integrated decommissioning improvement plan to systematically examine the Decommissioning Program for efficiency gains.
 This effort resulted in a significant improvement in the decommissioning process and a corresponding increase in the number of sites that have been successfully decommissioned since 2000 (over 50), some of which had been in decommissioning since the late 1980s.
-In FY 2012, the staff continued to focus on enhancing the effectiveness of the Decommissioning Program through a comprehensive effort to consolidate and update decommissioning guidance for uranium recovery facilities.
+In FY 2013, the staff continued to focus on enhancing the effectiveness of the Decommissioning Program through a comprehensive effort to consolidate and update decommissioning guidance for uranium recovery facilities.

-As noted in our FY 2011 report (SECY-11-0159, "Status of the Decommissioning Program-2011 Annual Report"), the character of the decommissioning program has changed a great deal as successes in the past have substantially reduced the inventory of complex materials sites in decommissioning status.
+As noted in our FY 2012 report (SECY-12-0153, "Status of the Decommissioning Program-2012 Annual Report"), the character of the decommissioning program has changed a great deal as successes in the past have substantially reduced the inventory of complex materials sites in decommissioning status.
 In turn, new programmatic issues have arisen as the NRC has increased its involvement with facilities with different decommissioning challenges.
 Examples of such challenges are the regulation of military sites contaminated with depleted uranium from past testing of munitions and the contamination of military sites with naturally occurring and accelerator-produced radioactive material (NARM).
-The decrease in the inventory of complex materials sites allowed the staff in FY 2012 to continue its focus on the decommissioning of conventional uranium milling sites, many of which have been in decommissioning for decades.
-In FY 2011, the NRC staff began an effort to leverage its broad decommissioning experience to achieve efficiency gains, and this undertaking will continue in the short term.
-In particular, in the aforementioned guidance consolidation effort, highly experienced staff will consider what improvements need to be made in the guidance to allow for a better understanding of the "what" and "how" of uranium recovery decommissioning.